Wordfence Bug Bounty Program — Terms and Conditions

 2. Pending Vulnerability submission limit will be increased from 5 to 30 pending reports at any given time.

-3. A flag will be added to your profile indicating that you are a “1337 Wordfence Vulnerability Researcher,” which is a Researcher trusted by the Wordfence team for authentic quality Vulnerability research
+3. An achievement badge will be added to your profile indicating that you are a “1337 Wordfence Vulnerability Researcher,” which is a Researcher trusted by the Wordfence team for authentic quality Vulnerability research

 4. Earn a 5% Reward Payment bonus on all accepted Vulnerability submissions